Gender and National Identity Essay

-There are numerous perspectives about how the formulation of Gender and National Identity should be defined.
-Commonly the scholars like to throw light on the matter that there is a strong need to conciliate social matters into the matters of personal identity.
-The personal identity of a person is created inside the constraints in which the person is tied and social framework within which the person is living (Mayer, 2012).
-Such processes can be enacted through some ways, and among them, some prominent ways are to use communication and construction of self-narration and various accounts.
-While one goes through the process of construction of the various accounts, they take into account some existing structures at a bigger level, and then they try to fit these structures together to locate where their self is situated (Mayer, 2012).
-It has been proved through research that a person does not always reveal his true-self rather he adapts to situations and contexts, which sometimes also depends on who are they confronting and what is the occasion.
-Such phenomenon is referred to as having a coherent self.
-For a person to be easily constituted into the mechanism and be understood as an important social being, the necessary element is that coherence in his identity (Webster, 1998).
+While one goes through the construction process of the various accounts, one considers some existing structures at a higher level.
+Then, they try to fit these structures together to locate where they are situated (Mayer, 2012).
+It has been proved through research that a person does not always reveal his true self rather he adapts to situations and contexts, which sometimes also depends on who he is confronting and what the occasion is.
+Such a phenomenon is referred to as having a coherent self.
+For a person to be easily constituted into the mechanism and be understood as an important social being, the necessary element is coherence in his identity (Webster, 1998).

 The Nation as Gendered